Festival Organisers

 He enjoys cooking, classic horror films and listens to far too much Italian progressive rock.

 His first novel, “The Venetian Game”, was a Waterstones Thriller of the Month, and a Times Top 5 bestseller.
-“The Venetian Candidate”, the seventh book in the Nathan Sutherland series, is now available.
+“The Venetian Sanctuary”, the eighth book in the Nathan Sutherland series, is now available.
+“The Magus of Sicily”, the first in a new series, will follow in July

 Festival Organiser, GB Williams